steadramon/ESPGeiger/docs/hardware/serial.md

 ## How CPS, CPM5/CPM15 and Total Counts Are Derived

-Most serial counters transmit only a rolling CPM number — they don't send individual pulses (MightyOhm is the exception, also emitting CPS in-band).
-So that the pulse- and serial-mode builds share the same downstream pipeline (CPS, 5- and 15-minute averages, total counts, MQTT/API feeds, alarm thresholds), ESPGeiger reverse-engineers per-second click events from the reported CPM:
+The firmware shares a single pipeline across pulse and serial builds — CPS, 5- and 15-minute averages, total counts, MQTT/API feeds, and alarm thresholds are all driven from a stream of per-second click events.
+How those events get produced depends on what the counter emits:

+**CPM-only formats (GC10 / GC10Next / ESPGeiger-serial)** — the counter transmits just its rolling CPM value.
+ESPGeiger reverse-engineers synthetic per-second clicks from it:

 ```
 synthetic_clicks_per_second = reported_CPM ÷ 60
 ```

-These synthetic clicks accumulate in a fractional counter; whole clicks are pushed through the same 60-second rolling window used by pulse firmware.
-A few practical consequences:
+These are accumulated in a fractional counter and pushed through the same 60-second rolling window used by the pulse firmware.

+**CPS-bearing formats (MightyOhm)** — the counter transmits both CPS and CPM in every line.
+ESPGeiger uses the CPS value directly, so each second's count matches exactly what the counter measured.
+MightyOhm has three internal modes (`SLOW` / `FAST` / `INST`); in `INST` mode (triggered when counts exceed an internal 8-bit buffer, roughly >255 CPS) the CPS field is repurposed to transmit a CPM-extrapolated figure, so ESPGeiger falls back to CPM synthesis for that second.
+For typical background-to-moderate-source rates you're always in `SLOW` or `FAST`, so the direct-CPS path applies.

+Practical consequences:

-- The CPM on the ESPGeiger display is a smoothed view of an already-smoothed number.
+- **Display lag (CPM-only formats).** The CPM on the ESPGeiger display is a smoothed view of an already-smoothed number.
 It will lag the counter's own display by up to ~60 seconds during a true rate change (e.g. waving a source past the tube).
 Instantaneous side-by-side readings will differ even at steady state — the counter's display is noisier, ESPGeiger's is quieter — but they describe the same underlying rate.
-- Total counts over an hour of steady operation agree with the counter's true total to within about **1%**; over 24 hours within **~0.03%**.
+- **Total counts (CPM-only formats).** Over an hour of steady operation the total agrees with the counter's true total within about **1%**; over 24 hours within **~0.03%**.
 The small gap comes almost entirely from the first minute after boot while the rolling window fills from zero.
-- CPS in serial mode is computed from the synthesised click stream, not read directly from the counter.
-For MightyOhm this means we currently ignore its native CPS field.
+- **Total counts (CPS-bearing formats).** Exact, modulo only the single boot second during which the serial stream hasn't started yet.
+MightyOhm totals should match to within a count or two.

 ## Unsupported Counters